Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-mlla-bcda.md

 To avoid analyzing irrelevant code, BCDA immediately applies **LLM-powered pruning**.
 Since MCGA already hints at the *type of vulnerability* (e.g., Command Injection, XXE, Path Traversal), BCDA asks the LLM: “Of all these functions, which ones are truly relevant to this *vulnerability type*?”

-The LLM responds with only the necessary functions, leaving BCDA with a rich but focused context for its investigation—much like a detective interviewing dozens of people but quickly narrowing in on the key witnesses.
+The LLM responds with only the necessary functions, leaving BCDA with a rich but focused context for its investigation.

 ### Step 2: 🕵️ Vulnerability Classification (The Interrogation)